 - Thailand-Burma Railway Centre & War Cemetery – The Thailand-Burma Railway Centre is a museum and research center dedicated to the men who were forced to build the death railway.
 It is a fully interactive facility that includes videos, photos and actual memorabilia from allied POWs and Asian laborers.
 Across from the museum is the War Cemetery which is the main POW cemetery for these victims.

 - Bridge over River Kwai – Built along the Thailand-Burma Railway route, visitors can walk on the Bridge over River Kwai.
 Around the area, you can see beautiful views of the River Kwai and purchase goods from vendors.
 Be careful when walking, there is an active railway within the bridge.

-Here are some other popular attractions we didn’t get to see on our visit:
+Here are some other popular attractions in Kanchanaburi that our group didn’t get to see on our visit:

 Our full day and two nights in Kanchanaburi was at the River Kwai Resotel, a 3-star property in the jungle.
 We didn’t get a chance to enjoy all the amenities, but this property has kayaking, boat tours, cultural dance shows, karaoke and offers services to said excursions.
-We also received some of the BEST massages ever.
+We also received some of the BEST Thai massages for reasonable prices.

 Check out my room tour and more in my video below:

 Although our visit was short, I enjoyed the time spent.
 Kanchanaburi isn’t as much of a popular destination, but it was a peaceful and informative stay.
 You can easily do these activities within three days and it is well worth it if you’re a history lover.